 As you design your resumé, please use the following standards to guide your work.
-These represent the particular criteria that your instructors will be looking for when giving you feedback at mid-semester and final grading.
-For each of the following five design criteria, your instructors will rate your design as “best” (fully meeting the criteria), “needs work” (partially meeting the criteria), or “poor” (not meeting the criteria):
+These represent the particular criteria that your instructors will use to evaluate your portfolio.

 - Adaptation to Web – Is your resumé concise, and does it take advantages of the affordances of the Internet?
 Remember, you can have more detail and keep traditional formatting on a PDF version.
 Make sure you are using the opportunities afforded by presenting it online, too.

 - Formatting consistency – Do you use bullet points, headers, language, and other features effectively and consistently?